manuelAlonsoPerez/JPG-compression/README.md

-# JPG-compression
+## DESCRIPTION
-Algorithm that perform .jpg compresion method for an image via matlab for different compression rate levels
+Algorithm that perform '.jpg' compresion method for an image with matlab.
+We can permform different compression rate levels modifiinq the quantizier q factor inside oppgave2.m file.